Key Quote

 MERCANTILE ANXIETY

 As a merchant, Antonio's wealth is literally at sea — subject to storms, pirates, and chance.
-His sadness may reflect the existential anxiety (deep unease about fundamental conditions of life) of a man whose fortune depends on forces beyond his control.
+His sadness may reflect the existential anxietyexistential anxiety — Deep unease arising from the fundamental uncertainty of human existence of a man whose fortune depends on forces beyond his control.

 Key Words